aj112358/Finance_Analysis_PowerBI/README.md

 - Spending behavior when I'm sick.
 - Comparison of weekday and weekend spending.

 In order to answer these questions, I invested time in planning the PowerBI measures I would need to create and also planned a rough outline of the dashboard visuals I wanted.
-Here are some screenshots of my dashboard planning:

-![alt text][DashPlan]

 ## Data Analysis Summary